tomlouden/SPIDERMAN/docs/stellar_models.rst

 	lc = spider_params.lightcurve(t,stellar_grid=stellar_grid)

-If a stellar grid is not provided spiderman will calculate it internally every time lightcurve is called - this will be significantly less efficient for long runs.
+If a stellar grid is not provided, spiderman will calculate it internally every time lightcurve is called - this will be significantly less efficient for long runs.